 - Monitoring gaps.
 Your telemetry may show accepted requests while vendor logs show rejections.

-Example diagnostic command with expected vs actual
+Example diagnostic command with expected versus actual

-curl -s -H “Authorization: Bearer $TOKEN” https://api.vendor.example.com/v1/policies - Expected:
+curl -s -H "Authorization: Bearer $TOKEN" https://api.vendor.example.com/v1/policies

 HTTP/1.1 200 OK

-{ “trainingallowed”: false, “dataretention_days”: 0 } - Actual:
+{ "training_allowed": false, "data_retention_days": 0 }

 HTTP/1.1 403 Forbidden

-{ “error”:”policymismatch”, “detail”:”trainingallowed unknown to caller” }
+{ "error":"policy_mismatch", "detail":"training_allowed unknown to caller" }

 Find the cause